March 13, 2023

 3. Productivity/earned value analyses.
 One must properly compare estimated/planned unit productivity rates with actual unit productivity rates.
 A common error is that the reported actual direct hours include foreman and superintendent time, when the budget estimate did not.

-4. Direct/indirect ratios.
+4. Direct vs. indirect labor ratios.
 Typically involves determining the percentage of indirect labor as a function of direct labor to compare with other contractors, other projects, or industry-typical ratios.

 5. Dilution of supervision.
 Related to Item 4, dilution of supervision is an MCAA factor and can be used as the basis for loss of productivity, typically when craft labor is increased above planned levels, but supervision is not.